snapshotinteractive/wp-coding-standards/README.md

 In addition to escaping, it can also be a good idea to validate and sanitize user input data before printing it to the screen.
 For more information on validation, sanitation and escaping, see [the WordPress Codex](https://codex.wordpress.org/Validating_Sanitizing_and_Escaping_User_Data).

 ## Internationalization

+>> **NOTE: The following standards are currently considered aspirational.**
+>> Due to time/budget restraints on many projects, we may not be able to fully implement I18n on every project.
+>> For now, we will implement this set of standards into our workflow towards the end of projects as budget and time allows.

 All text strings in a project should be internationalized using core localization functions.
 Even if the project does not currently dictate a need for translatable strings, this practice ensures translation-readiness should a future need arise.